awsdocs/aws-single-sign-on-user-guide/doc_source/adduserstogroups.md

 # Add users to groups<a name="adduserstogroups"></a>

-Use the following procedure to add users as members of a group that you previously created in your AWS SSO store\.
+Use the following procedure to add users as members of a group that you previously created in your AWS SSO identity store\.

 **To add a user as a member of a group**